Templates

 The "Thank You"-report is just plain myDBR report.

 The sample form itself is a localized myDBR template.
 Additional code at the end of the template handles the Session Storage.
-The FormStorage is a function included in myDBR.
-The preserve()-function stores the user values to the Session Storage when the user leaves the page.
-The restore() function gets any saved values.
-Finally, when the form is submitted, the Session Storage entry is deleted with the remove()-function.
-When you use the code in your own template, the cr_form is your form id.
+The FormStorage function is included in myDBR.
+The preserve() function stores the user values to the Session Storage when the user leaves the page.
+The restore() function retrieves any saved values.
+Finally, when the form is submitted, the Session Storage entry is deleted with the remove() function.
+When you use the code in your own template, the cr_form is your form ID.
 The form_storage_id string will be an ID for the Session Storage entry.
-You can use either a constant (if there is just one form) or concatenate an additional IDF to the Session Storage entry ID.
-You can see the created storage ID in your browser's debugger.
+You can use either a constant (if there is just one form) or concatenate an additional ID to the Session Storage entry ID.
+You can view the created storage ID in your browser's debugger.

 <script>